-Although frustrated by this month’s three-vote defeat of a bill to reconsider Common Core national education standards or related tests, former Kansas Board of Education member Walt Chappell is resolute: “House Bill 2289 [to repeal Common Core] is still alive.”
+Although frustrated by a three-vote defeat of a bill to reconsider Common Core national education standards or related tests in 2013, former Kansas Board of Education member Walt Chappell is resolute: “House Bill 2289 [to repeal Common Core] is still alive.”

-“We need to give them a voice,” Chappel said.
+“We need to give them a voice,” Chappell said.

 Twelve Kansas legislators abstained from voting on the bill, which went down 55-58.
-It would have prohibited the state board of education from adopting national science standards, and had a committee study Common Core’s academic quality and costs to implement.
+It would have prohibited the state board of education from adopting national science standards, and assigned a committee to study Common Core’s academic quality and implementation costs.

-Common Core is a list of what children must learn in K-12 math and English, and will be paired with national tests in 2014-2014.
+Common Core is a list of what children must learn in K-12 math and English, and will be paired with national tests in 2014-2015.
 Forty-five states traded their state standards for Common Core in 2010.
-As it has rolled out in schools, parents nationwide have protested, arguing the program reduces local input, is untested and of poor quality, and its costs are unknown.
+As it has rolled out in schools, parents nationwide have protested, arguing the program reduces local input, is untested and of poor quality, and involves unknown costs.

 ‘Wild West’ Education

-Kansas Education Commissioner Diane DeBacker told the legislature that K-12 standards are necessary to prevent Kansas from becoming the "Wild West" of education.
-DeBacker told the Lawrence Journal-World she thinks people standing against Common Core are driven more by new, controversial, and related science standards rather than the initial math and English mandates.
+Kansas Education Commissioner Diane DeBacker told the legislature K-12 standards are necessary to prevent Kansas from becoming a "Wild West" of education.
+DeBacker told the Lawrence Journal-World she thinks people opposing Common Core are driven more by new, controversial, and related science standards rather than the initial math and English mandates.
 The Kansas Board of Education adopted national science standards in June.
 They promote alarmist global warming and lack important academic content, according to the Thomas B. Fordham Institute.

-Newly elected Rep. John Bradford (R), a House Education Committee member, introduced HB2289.
+Newly elected Rep. John Bradford (R-Lansing), a House Education Committee member, introduced HB2289.